 Growing up I spent a lot of time at the art school where I studied different types of art for seven years.
-Even though I liked interior design a lot, I still decided to study economics instead of interior design.
-I thought it will be a better option for my financial future and my artistic skills were only used to make presents for my family and friends on Christmas.
+Even though I liked interior design a lot, I still decided to study economics instead.
+I thought it will be a better option for my financial future.
+My artistic skills were mostly used to make presents for my family and friends on Christmas.

 How did you become interested in fashion business?

-I was always in love with fashion and often acted as my girlfriends’ stylist when they asked for advice on what to wear.
-I have never thought about it as a business until 2015, when I came back from US and brought this idea with me that there are no Lithuanian rainwear brands and it could be a great niche.
+I was always in love with fashion and often acted as my girlfriends’ stylist when they asked for advice.
+I have never thought about it as a business until 2015.
+When I came back from US and brought this idea with me that there are no Lithuanian rainwear brands.
+It looked like it could be a great niche.
 My best friend liked this idea as well and we started dreaming about having our own business together.
 We needed something that we believed in and producing raincoats sounded just right.

 How did the idea of Ducktail Raincoats come up?
 Why the name?

-We knew we need a good brand name to start and we were inspired to name it Ducktail Raincoats while walking by the lake and watching ducks.
+We knew we need a good brand name to start.
+We were inspired to name it Ducktail Raincoats while walking by the lake and watching ducks.
 These birds were able to avoid the water and stay dry even while diving into the lake – that’s how we got an idea about adding a tail to every item of our product line.

 How hands on you are in production of the raincoats?

-I’m not doing the sewing part, of course, but I am still very involved in the production.
-I have participated in the design process of every model that we have and though I am not a professional designer myself I have a wonderful team to cover all the technical details.
+I’m not doing the sewing part, but I am still very involved in the production.
+I have participated in the design process of every model that we have.
+Though I am not a professional designer myself I have a wonderful team to cover all the technical details.

 What was the biggest learning experience?
 How did you overcome this?